jmartinspt/worknotes-vault/README.md

-# OneShop Obsidian Vault Template
+# Work Notes Obsidian Vault Template

 A comprehensive Obsidian vault structure designed for project management, task tracking, and knowledge organization.
 This template provides a structured approach to organizing work, meetings, contacts, and documentation.